Picture of mailbox

 Best company specializing in walking holidays:

-Portugal is a relatively recent discovery for us, and it didn't take us long to fall in love with the country and with its very friendly people.
+It didn't take us long to fall in love with Portugal and with its very friendly people.
 The cost of living is low, and the Portuguese really care about their environment, with almost 100% of their energy needs coming from renewables.

 The Portuguese have a special relationship with the English, stemming from the old alliance between our two countries (the oldest such alliance in the world that is still in force).